Air Conditioning & Heating, Serving Northwest Houston

 What it is: Also located in the outdoor unit, the compressor is often described as the heart of the AC system.

 What it does: The compressor’s primary job is to compress the gaseous refrigerant from the evaporator coil, raising its temperature and pressure.
 This high-pressure, high-temperature gas is then sent to the condenser coil to release its heat.
+Since the compressor is the heart of your AC system, any issues with this critical component require immediate attention from Champion Forest AC repair experts who specialize in compressor diagnostics and repair.

 Fan